 The Sacred Dancers of Angkor perform from 7-8pm on Sundays and Wednesdays at the Divine Sala, a beautiful stage behind the traditional wooden houses that serve as the headquarters of the Nginn Karet Foundation, just after Jaya House River Park hotel on the Siem Reap riverside.
 Bookings preferred and can be made by phone up until the performance.
 More details at the end of this post.

-Sacred Dancers of Angkor, the Authentic Apsara Show
+Sacred Dancers of Angkor in Siem Reap – The Authentic Apsara Show

 When our tuk tuk driver drops us at the gate to Wat Damnak pagoda, the grounds are in darkness apart from the candles that illuminate the path to the hall where the Sacred Dancers of Angkor are to perform.